Isivile23/Power-BI-/README.md

   * Model view: Manage relationships between different data sets.

 Power Query Editor within Power BI Desktop helps reshape and transform the data for better use in reports and visualizations.
+To begin, select Edit from the Navigator window to launch Power Query Editor.
+You can also launch Power Query Editor directly from Power BI Desktop by using the Transform Data button on the Home ribbon.

+#### Transform data

+* Transforming data is the process of putting data into a format that is useable in your reports.
+Examples of the available transformations include removing a column from the table, duplicating the column under a new name, or replacing values.

+#### Clean data

+Power BI prefers data in a columnar format for visualizations and analysis, even though it can import from various sources.
+Spreadsheets, for instance, might not be ideal as their layout can hinder Power BI's functionalities.

+Here's the issue:

+* Spreadsheets may have headers spanning multiple columns, confusing Power BI for automated tasks.
+Data cleaning in Power Query helps transform the data into a format suitable for Power BI.
+This could involve:

+* Combining rows with multi-column headers into single rows.
+* Aggregating numeric data for better visualization.